hima-dot/Stock-Price-Prediction-using-LSTM/README.md

 # Stock-Price-Prediction-using-LSTM
-A LSTM model trained on Apple stocks prices.
+A LSTM model trained on Apple stock prices.